Skip to content

 Closeup of unrecognizable woman putting some sugar into her coffee.
 She's having a tea spoon of sugar packed in a little bag.
 Blurry people in background.

 As we become more conscious of sugar’s impact on our health, alternative sweeteners have gained popularity.
-But while these sugar substitutes promise fewer calories and better health, could they be quietly sabotaging our gut?
+But while these sugar substitutes promise fewer calories and better health, could they be quietly sabotaging your gut?

 After all, there is very limited information on the long-term health impacts of noncaloric sweeteners because it’s hard to do perfectly well-controlled clinical studies on these.
 Some longitudinal studies have linked their intake to metabolic problems and cancers via changes in the gut flora .
 These correlative studies are not definitive proof that the sweeteners cause anything, but it’s good to be informed.